hugo-pcl/native-crypto-flutter/README.md

 Here you can check major changes, roadmap and todos.

-Once the **BlowFish algorithm** is exposed on Android and iOS, I plan to deal with asymmetric cryptography with the implementation of a Key Encapsulation Mechanism.
+I plan to deal with asymmetric cryptography with the implementation of a Key Encapsulation Mechanism.

 - [x] Add PBKDF2 support.
 - [x] Implement working cross platform AES encryption/decryption.